Space Development Agency: History

 Critics have reiterated longstanding concerns that ground-based lasers can easily "paint" satellites in low Earth orbit, temporarily blinding their sensors.
 The APS reporting the energy needed for this is very low.
 Likewise, RF jamming is simpler when communication and radar satellites are in lower altitudes as less power is needed to saturate their low-noise amplifiers.
 It is also far easier to launch an anti-satellite weapon to destroy satellites in low Earth orbit (as demonstrated with small ASM-135 or RIM-161 missiles) given much less energy is required to kinetically intersect than to enter and maintain orbit.
 An adversary would simply need to "punch a hole" in the constellation immediately before launching an attack.
-When the Biden Administration took ownership of the program in 2021, they appeared to take heed of these concerns but still signed on to a $500M increase for the agency in the FY2023 spending bill.
+When the Biden administration took ownership of the program in 2021, they appeared to take heed of these concerns but still signed on to a $500M increase for the agency in the FY2023 spending bill.

+The Heritage Foundation, a conservative think tank, dubbed the Space Development Agency "a model for the military".
+In their 2025 Mandate for Leadership, they call to develop new offensive space capabilities to "impose [American] will if necessary".
+They further claim the Biden administration "has eliminated almost all offensive deterrence capabilities" in space that were planned under the Trump administration.

+In 2020, 13th Assistant Secretary of the Air Force for Acquisition, Technology and Logistics Will Roper expressed interest in the SpaceX Starlink satellite internet constellation as a platform for the SDA.

 SDA awarded its first contracts in August 2020.
 Lockheed Martin received $188 million and York Space Systems received $94 million to each build 10 data relay satellites for its transport layer.
-In October 2020, SDA chose SpaceX and L3Harris Technologies to develop a deluxe military version of the Starlink satellite bus, later named Starshield.
-The first tranche of satellites were originally scheduled to launch September 2022.
-However, the launch slipped due to supply-chain issues for microelectronics such as radios, software problems, and protests by Ratheon and Airbus over procurement and evaluation process.
+In October 2020, SDA chose SpaceX and L3Harris Technologies to develop four satellites each to detect and track ballistic and hypersonic missiles.
+The initial tranche of satellites were originally scheduled to launch September 2022.
+However, the initial launch slipped due to supply-chain issues for microelectronics such as radios, software problems, and protests by Raytheon and Airbus over procurement and evaluation process.
 SDA industry partners now include SpaceX, L3Harris Technologies, Northrop Grumman, Ball Aerospace and General Dynamics.
-SDA’s current schedule expects Tranche 0 capability will be on orbit in time to support a summer 2023 demonstration.